jlinoff/pam/README.md

 related like records of _"recipes"_ or _"book reviews"_
 or _"my favorite species of Euglena"_.

-What this means is that you can group associated records in different files to make them easier to organize and find.
+What this means is that you can group records associated by a topic in different files to make them easier to organize and find.
 This ability to organize files around topics is one the reasons I prefer the file based storage model.

 For a more detailed discussion about how the user controls the organization of the records and fields in a file see the [Reason 2: Record Model](#reason-2-record-model) section of this document.

-I store my _PAM_ record files in iCloud _IaaS_ storage (infrastructure as a service) that is automatically mounted as a local volume on each device so that the files look like they are local but they are, in fact, stored in the cloud.
-That allows me to access the files from any of my
-devices: laptops, phones and tablets.
+As a side note, I store my _PAM_ record files in iCloud _IaaS_ storage (infrastructure as a service) that is automatically mounted as a local volume on each device so that the files look like they are local but they are, in fact, stored in the cloud.
+That allows me to access the files from any of my devices: laptops, phones and tablets.

-Of course you could simply load and save the data to a local file but that might restrict access to it from other devices (like mobile phones or tables) and you would have to be very diligent about keeping it backed up.
+Of course you could simply load and save the data to a local file but that _might_ restrict your ability to access to it from other devices (like mobile phones or tables).
+Not only that but you would have to be very diligent about keeping it backed up so that you would not lose data if the local file was corrupted or lost.

 #### Reason 6: Secure Context Encryption
-When records are stored in a file they can be encrypted using a password.
+When records are stored in a _PAM_ file they can be encrypted using a password.
 The password is then used by an
 [_NIST certified_](https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program),
 symmetric encryption algorithm: `AES-256-CBC` to encode the records.

-Using a certified encryption algorithm provides a strong security guarantee which means, that if an encrypted _PAM_ file is stolen, the record data is considered safe from hackers trying to read the contents _if a strong password was used_.
+Using a certified encryption algorithm provides a strong security guarantee which means, that if an encrypted _PAM_ file is stolen, the record data is considered safe from hackers trying to crack the contents _if a strong password was used_.

-A password like _"secret"_ or _"password123"_
-is _not_ strong and will not protect your data because it easy to guess.
+A password like _"secret"_ or _"password123"_ is _not_ strong and will not protect your data because it is easy to guess.

 _Always_ use a strong password to make it hard to guess.
-Typically a strong password would have more than 20 characters would not include any personally identifiable information (PII) like your name, birth date or address.
+Typically a strong password would at least 20 characters would not include any personally identifiable information (PII) like your name, birth date or address.
 Also never ever use the same password for two different sites.